St John's Church, Barmouth: Lectern

 The lectern was made in Frome.
 It is made of wrought iron and copper and represents the Sower and the Seed.

 Bell tower

 The tower contains 8 bells by Mear and Stainbank of Whitechapel in London.
 There is also a clock mechanism in the bell ringing chamber built in 1897, this mechanism also plays the Westminster Chimes using some of the eight bells.

 Stained glass windows

-St John's has nine stained glass windows by CE Kemp.
+St John's has nine stained glass windows by C. E. Kempe.

 The Main East Window shows Christ in His Majesty with disciples and St John the Evangelist.
 The West window depicts the Risen Christ with Angels.
 The side windows of the Sanctuary show various scenes of the resurrection: Easter Morning, Woman at the Tomb, Christ with Doubting Thomas and the Charge to St Peter.
 The three windows of the Lady Chapel show the Annunciation and the Nativity.

 Organ

 The architects' design incorporated a purpose built area for the organ.
 This makes all parts easily accessible without the need for large panels or pipework to be removed during tuning and maintenance.
 Funds were donated by Mrs Perrins' daughter Mrs Sarah Gertrude Potter.
 The family were from the Worcester area, and so Nicholson & Co of Worcester were a natural choice to build the instrument.
 The organ was transported to Barmouth by train.

 It comprises three manuals and a pedal division, with a total of 34 stops.

 Since it was installed in St Johns in 1895 the organ has not had a major overhaul and except for being cleaned in the 1970s and undergoing annual tuning and maintenance the only modification has been to incorporate a "Discus" electric blower system by Watkins and Watson in the basement sometime in the 1950s.
 The organ is in such an unaltered and original state that it can still be hand pumped by three volunteers when required.

 Prior to 1895 organs in churches in the surrounding area were virtually unheard of.
 Dolgellau was the only church in the locality that had a barrel organ to accompany services.
 At the time of its construction, this organ was almost as big as the largest organ in North Wales which was located in Bangor Cathedral.
 It is still one of the largest in North Wales.